AdaCore/learn/content/courses/intro-to-ada/chapters/interfacing_with_c.rst

 number of times :c:`my_func` was called.

-We can use the :ada:`External_Name` aspect to give a different name for the variable in the Ada application in the same we do for subprograms.
+We can use the :ada:`External_Name` aspect to give a different name for the variable in the Ada application in the same way we do for subprograms.

 Using Ada variables in C